-• Build and Launch a Novel Technical Assistance Center to Foster New Career-Connected Learning: Authorized in the CHIPS and Science Act, the Centers for Transformative Education Research and Translation, if funded, could support a Technical Assistance (TA) Center designed to support states in developing K-12 pathways to key industries.
+• Build and Launch a Novel Technical Assistance Center to Foster New Career-Connected Learning:

+Authorized in the CHIPS and Science Act, the Centers for Transformative Education Research and developing K-12 pathways to key industries.
 The TA Center would provide support tailored to the emerging industries in each state and informed by overall economic and national security needs.